 Closed panels are often offered by German turnkey home suppliers and can result in a very fast build.
 Due to the weight of the panels, a crane is essential to the assembly.

 The timber frame panels may be delivered to site ‘open’ or ‘closed’.

-SIPs construction is sometimes referred to as timber frame without the timber.
+Structural insulated panel construction is sometimes referred to as timber frame without the timber.
 The strength of the panels derives from bonding insulation within an inner and outer skin of board to make a very rigid, highly insulated shell.

 The factory produces these panels, leaving holes where the doors and windows will be placed later, and then ships them off to site where, together with flooring elements and roof trusses, the superstructure of the house is erected in a few days.